conradakunga/Blog/_posts/2025-09-17-documentation-needs-love-broken-samples.md

 I recently wrote a post on how to [send email using C# & the Graph API]({% post_url 2025-07-20-sending-email-in-c-net-part-4-using-office-365-ms-graph-api %}), and was surprised how difficult it was.

-Let me try again, now that it is two months later.
+Let me try again, now that it is **two months later**, only using the instructions in the documentation.

 The sample code is on the documentation page, [here](https://learn.microsoft.com/en-us/graph/api/user-sendmail?view=graph-rest-1.0&tabs=csharp).